yuvipanda/jupyterlab-nbmetadata/README.md

 should open up the Notebook Metadata Editor in the right pane.
 This is updated with current notebook's metadata.
 You can edit this as required.
-Notebooks must be saved explicitly after edigint their metadata.
+Notebooks must be saved explicitly after editing their metadata.

 ## Prerequisites